 There are three types of materials that can be used: polyethylene, polypropylene, and nylon.
 These three materials are generally more expensive, have higher elasticity, have stronger tensile durability, and will last much longer.

 Most mats are made of a highly durable nylon surface and a rubber base about half an inch thick, capable of withstanding the repeated battering that a golf swing will inflict on the mat’s surface.

 There are many different sizes available.
 The larger the mat, the more playing area you will have.
-A smaller mat, as with many portable mats, will not allow enough space to stand on comfortably; thus, a separate mat would be needed.
-This is not ideal as keeping your body, and the ball on the same level is preferable.
+As with many portable mats, a smaller mat will not allow enough space to stand comfortably; thus, a separate mat would be needed.
+This is not ideal, as keeping your body and the ball on the same level is preferable.